NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/SlicerGuidedUltraSoundCalibration/README.md

 ## Progress and Next Steps
 1. Added a model node to show a sphere within the image on slicer
+2. Added a cross hair fiducial to collect the image coordinate from the center of the straw
+3. Created a loable extention to connect the python module to the C++ code

 <!--Describe progress and next steps in a few bullet points as you are making progress.-->